 The Edmonton Oilers are an ice hockey team based in Edmonton, Alberta, Canada.
 They compete in the Pacific Division of the Western Conference of the National Hockey League.
 The Canadian province of Alberta, the land of prairies and oil fields, cowboys and oil derricks, was the homeland of many great players.
-Obviously, it could not do without a World Hockey Association team.
+It could not do without a World Hockey Association team.
 Bill Hunter, the owner of the Edmonton Oil Kings junior team, made countless attempts to bring the NHL team to Edmonton, but the NHL officials refused to establish a new franchise there.
 Finally, Bill Hunter managed to start a franchise within the World Hockey Association.
 Moreover, initially, the WHA intended to place two teams in Alberta – in Edmonton and Calgary.
 The first team was named “Oilers” in honor of the oil derricks, while the second club was given the name of “Broncos” in honor of cowboys.
-By the way, there are no oil derricks in Edmonton (all of them are located in the northern part of the province), but this name perfectly suits the highly industrial city.
-In addition, in the 1950s and 1960s, Edmonton was a hometown for a rather popular Oil Kings junior team.
+There are no oil derricks in Edmonton (all of them are located in the northern part of the province), but this name perfectly suits the highly industrial city.
+In the 1950s and 1960s, Edmonton was a hometown for a rather popular Oil Kings junior team.

 At the beginning of the first season, it became clear that rushing between two cities would be financially costly and exhausting.
 The Oilers ultimately did not play any host games in Calgary and reverted to the name “Edmonton Oilers” in the middle of the season.

 Orange color in a team palette probably annoyed many people, since two more WHA teams exploited it.
 In 1974, blue became the key color of the club.
 The Edmonton Oilers emblem was also changed: the home jersey had a white oil drop on a red field; the away jersey had a blue drop on a white field.